goombalab/goombalab.github.io/_posts/2025-07-06-improving-length-generalization.md

 </div>

 <div style="text-align: justify; margin-bottom: 1em;">
 Does this mean that recurrent models are useless?
 Not at all!
-In our work, we show that <strong>length generalization is easily achievable in many recurrent models through simple training interventions</strong>.
-Therefore, recurrent models possess an <em>unrealised potential</em> (it is really easy to make them better!) rather than a <em>fundamental limitation</em>.
+In our work, we show that <strong>length generalization is easily achievable in recurrent models through simple training interventions: post-training for 500 steps (~0.1% of the pre-training budget) enables length generalization in up to 256k sequences!</strong> Therefore, recurrent models possess an <em>unrealised potential</em> rather than a <em>fundamental limitation</em>.
 </div>